smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ETH_MIN_GAS_PRICE_WEI=100
 ETH_GAS_PRICE_DEFAULT=100
 ETH_GAS_BUMP_THRESHOLD=0
-GAS_UPDATER_ENABLED=false
+GAS_ESTIMATOR_MODE="FixedPrice"
 ```

 ## GAS_ESTIMATOR_MODE

 - Default: _automatic, based on chain ID_

 Controls what type of gas estimator is used.
-Possible values are: "BlockHistory" and "FixedPrice".
+Possible values are: "BlockHistory", "Optimism" and "FixedPrice".

+- FixedPrice uses the configured values for gas price
+- BlockHistory dynamically adjusts default gas price based on heuristics from mined blocks.
+- Optimism is a special mode only for use with the Optimism blockchain

 ## BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE

 - Default: _automatic, based on chain ID, typically 4_

 Sets the maximum number of blocks to fetch in one batch in the block history estimator.
-If the env var GAS_UPDATER_BATCH_SIZE is set to 0, it defaults to ETH_RPC_DEFAULT_BATCH_SIZE.
+If the env var BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE is set to 0, it defaults to ETH_RPC_DEFAULT_BATCH_SIZE.

 ## BLOCK_HISTORY_ESTIMATOR_BLOCK_HISTORY_SIZE